 1. Expect Some Criticism

 You can’t please everyone.
 In fact, you shouldn’t please everyone.
 A good recipe for mediocrity is to try to please everyone.
+Some of my most viral articles are the controversial ones.

 So, you can and should be a little edgy.
 Do express your opinions.
 It will make your blog more interesting and you’ll get more readers (both those supportive and not).
 Don’t go overboard, but don’t be overly bland either.